tomsWebConsulting/twcsl/Bookmarklet/Asset Library Selected Image URLs/README.md

 The code attempts to open a new window/tab with a listing of selected Asset Library image URLs.
 If you are using a pop-up or ad blocker, you will need to allow pop-ups for each site where you use the bookmarklet.
-If you select a large number of images, it can take a moment for the window with the URLs to open.
+If you select a large number of images, it can take a moment for the window with the URLs to populate.

 ## Make a Donation